transcelerate/ddf-sdr-api/src/TransCelerate.SDR.RuleEngine/TransCelerate.SDR.RuleEngine.md

 ##### Summary

-This Class is the validator for ClinicalStudy
+This Class is the validator for Study

 <a name='T-TransCelerate-SDR-RuleEngineV2-StudyValidator'></a>
 ## StudyValidator `type`